Instagram is the fourth most popular social media platform in the world (after Facebook) that can help you attract and engage new customers.

 Whether it’s the same type of textual or visual content, your current and potential clients will probably get bored with it at some point.
 So, you need to stop making this marketing mistake.
 Instagram is a very competitive social platform and your competitors are aware of that.

-It should include the type of content you want to share with your followers in terms of its form (videos, posts), and purpose (informative, engaging, promotional).
+It should include the type of Instagram content you want to share with your followers in terms of its form (videos, posts), and purpose (informative, engaging, promotional).
 Note how Douglas Cosmetics uses a mix of content types below.

 Image via Instagram

 Make sure you provide your followers with an informative and captivating content mix related to your products and services.
+One of the biggest Instagram marketing mistakes businesses make is sticking to just one type of content.

-You could also experiment with Reels, live videos, and IGTV to promote your business.
+Consider experimenting with Reels, live videos, and IGTV to promote your business.
 For instance, you could film a “How-to” video on using your products or answering questions about them.

 Additionally, all content doesn’t necessarily have to be about your products or services.
 You could share relatable memes, quotes, or inspirational thoughts as well.
 The overall goal is to entertain your audience while marketing your brand on Instagram.